Infidelity & Betrayal Therapy

-A steady, structured approach to understanding what happened — and what healing requires.
+A steady, structured approach to understanding what happened, rebuilding trust, and supporting the repair process.

 Betrayal doesn’t just break trust — it breaks the sense of safety you once had in your relationship.